andrewboyd79/CraftGinsNI/documentation/testing.md

 ---

-TO BE COMPLETED
 # **Responsiveness Testing**

 The website has been designed to be responsive to different screen sizes.
 The following has been checked on both mobile (iPhone SE/safari) and tablet (ipad/safari browser) sized devices.

 ## Mobile

-- Header - the navigation elements of the header section collapse under a menu button as expected.
-Separation markers between items (seen on larger screens) are not visible as expected.
-Clicking the logo returns the user to the Home page from all pages.
-Clicking the Home, Gallery and Contact Us links navigate the user to the respective pages successfully
+- Reviews section displays reviews singly as expected
-- Hero section - hero image is not displayed on mobile as expected and has been replaced with coloured background
+- Footer section logo is hidden as expected
-- 3 department sections - buttons are reduced in size with smaller font sizing used; layout has been amended (2x columns of buttons side by side) with the departmental information pushed beneath the buttons filling the entire width of the screen.
-All buttons previously tested in User stories testing.
-All buttons size and align correctly
-- Footer - the separation markers have been removed at this screen size as expected.
-Links display in 2x columns.
-Clicking each of the social media links opens the relevant website (Facebook, Youtube or Twitter) in new windows as expected.
-The hospital link opens a new window with the P-L Services website as this is not yet linked to a larger organisation website.
+- Gin Producer / Gin joint content is displayed singly across full screen width as expected

 ## Tablet

-- Header - the navigation elements have their font size reduced as expected.
-Separation markers between items remain as expected.
-Clicking the logo returns the user to the Home page from all pages.
-Clicking the Home, Gallery and Contact Us links navigate the user to the respective pages successfully
+- Imagery at top of imagery only takes half page width as expect with the sub heading text not being displayed as expected
+- Reviews are displayed 2 across as expected
-- Hero section - hero image is displayed at this screen size as expected
+- Footer section logo is hidden as expected
-- 3 department sections - size of the buttons has been amended to ensure they can be clicked easily on this device size with smaller font sizing used; layout has been amended (2x columns of buttons side by side) with the departmental information pushed beneath the buttons filling the entire width of the screen.
-All buttons previously tested in User stories testing and size/align correctly
-- Footer - Links display across the page with the font size being reduced to reflect the screen size.
-Clicking each of the social media links opens the relevant website (Facebook, Youtube or Twitter) in new windows as expected.
-The hospital link opens a new window with the P-L Services website as this is not yet linked to a larger organisation website.

 ---

 # **Browser testing**
 The website has been tested on the following browsers:
-- Firefox browser (Version 84.0 (64-bit))
+- Firefox browser (Version 86.0 (64-bit))
-- Microsoft Edge browser (Version 87.0.664.66 (Official build) (64-bit))
+- Microsoft Edge browser (Version 89.0.774.54 (Official build) (64-bit))
-- Chrome Browser (Version 87.0.4280.88 (Official Build) (64-bit))
+- Chrome Browser (Version 89.0.4389.90 (Official Build) (64-bit))
 - Safari Browser
-- MS Edge Mobile (Version45.11.24.5118)

 ---

 # Bugs
-The following bugs were noted during development of the P-L Services website:
+The following bugs were noted during development of the Craft Gins NI website:
-- issues getting modal elements to open initially - issue due to missing javascript scripts - resolved by adding relevant javascript links/scripts
+- issues getting dropdown function to operate correctly initially - issue due to incorrectly formatted JQuery - resolved by amending JQuery syntax following research
-- issues getting alignment of navbar elements initially - issue involved elements not being floated/positioned correctl - resolved in style.css following review of Code Institute teaching modules/Slack
-- issues over setting up Bootstrap grid to operate responsively at different screen sizes - issue was down to lack of knowledge - resolved following review of Code Institute teaching modules/Slack/Youtube videos on the topic
-- issues with colouring of downloaded icon files - issued due to colour of icons being set within .svg file - resolved by amending colour setting within the .svg file following review of [Stack Overflow article](https://stackoverflow.com/questions/22252472/how-to-change-the-color-of-an-svg-element)
-- issue with numbers on contact-us.html being displayed in blue on ipad - issue still being investigated
-- errors generated on testing of gallery.html relating to spaces in an image name - resolved by renaming files in GitPod and amended path within gallery.html
-- errors generated on testing of style.css relating to margins being set as Margin: 20 auto - resolved by amending relevant lines in style.css to be Margin: 20px auto;
-- errors generated on testing of contact-us.html relating to use of datetime type and associated placeholder not being legal - resolved by amended type in contact-us.html
+- issues getting markers to display on Google Maps initially - only single marker would display - resolved by amendeing javascript code and separating lat/lng variables within the producersinfo.js file
+- issues getting sendEmail to operate correctly - test email from within sendMail worked but not on form submission - form labels/names/id needed set correctly using information set in documentation
+- producers.js appeneded elements incorectly - elements were not being appended to correct divs - used template literals to create content and remove need for extensive appending